 Interfering With Others and Authority Crimes in Georgia

 Crimes that fall under the category of interfering with others and authorities include littering, bail jumping, public drunkenness, and arson.
 A wide variety of crimes are contained under this category and their penalties range just as well.
 Whatever the crime, the Office of Lawson and Berry are here to help.
 With over 20 years experience exclusively in criminal defense, they will ensure you receive the best defense possible.
-Contact one of our highly knowledgeable Georgia Criminal Defense Lawyers today.
+Contact one of our highly knowledgeable Georgia Interfering with Others Lawyers today.

 What Are Interfering With Others and Authorities Crimes in Georgia?

 Criminal Damage to Property in the 1st Degree: Criminal damage and criminal trespass are similar crimes but criminal damage comes with more serious repercussions.
 Criminal damage to property in the first degree occurs when a person knowingly and without authority interferes with property to endanger human life.
 An example is if Bob fired shots into George's vehicle while George was in the car.

 Disorderly Conduct: Disorderly conduct is a commonly filed criminal charge.
 Many actions can be considered disorderly conduct but generally a crime has occurred when the peace of the community is disturbed or the actions cause a risk of harm.
 Disorderly conduct is charged as a misdemeanor in Georgia.

 Interference with Government Property: A person can interfere with government property in two different ways.
 The first way is by destroying, damaging, or defacing government property.
 The second way is when someone forcibly interferes with or obstructs with entering government property.